KabirAcharya/MQEE/README.md

 ## Features

-The latest version of MQEE solves the issues listed below.
+The latest version of MQEE solves the issues and adds the features listed below.

 <h4>iLearn</h4>